Chris is one of the UK’s leading business IT journalists

 - Further reports followed on how digital businesses would disrupt industries such as retail, insurance, travel, and the automotive sector – long before most business magazines were discussing it.

-- His analyst report ‘Digital Rights Strategies for Rich Media Content’ (Juniper Research, 2004) accurately predicted today’s trends in music, film, and digital content distribution over ten years ago.
+- His analyst report ‘Digital Rights Strategies for Rich Media Content’ (Juniper Research, 2004) accurately predicted most of today’s trends in music, film, and digital content distribution.

-- In 2015, Chris’ worldwide exclusive on PayPal’s global outage was one of Computing’s top ten most widely read news stories of the year.
+- In 2015, Chris’ world exclusive on PayPal’s global outage was one of Computing’s top ten most widely read news stories of the year.

 - In 2017, Chris was the only journalist in the world to uncover Apple’s plans for a new CRM system, in a news story published in Computing.

-- Chris is probably the only technology journalist in the UK – possibly worldwide – to own a real humanoid robot.
+- As a robotics expert, Chris is probably the only technology journalist in the UK, if not the world, to own several humanoid robots: a unique mix of skills.